cdiazbas/torchmfbd/docs/userguide/patches.rst

     Tensor of shape ``(n_seq, n_patches, n_frames, n_x_patch, n_y_patch)`` with the patches to be unpatchified.
 * ``apodization``: int
     Size of the apodization to be applied to each patch.
 Default is 0.
+* ``weight_type``: str
+    Type of apodization to be applied.
+Default is None.
+Options are (None, 'cosine', 'gaussian').
+* ``weight_param``: float
+    Parameter of the apodization.
+Default is 1.0.
+The parameter is given in normalized units for 'gaussian' and in pixels for 'cosine'.

+The weighting window can always be accessed on the property ``weight`` of the ``Patchify4D`` class.
+This allows the user to correctly define the weight of the patches to reduce artifacts.